 The East Bay Media Center serves the Bay Area community by providing youth media education services and training by its Emmy and Peabody Award winning producers.
 The East Bay Media Center is dedicated to providing the resources for affordable access to technologies that enhance and empower independent producers and youths in our community.

-The East Bay Media Center's digital collection at California Revealed consists of moving image recordings from the 1970s.
-The collection includes four powerful documentary films by Allen Willis related to subjects including Bobby Seale, poetry by Oakland youth, beat poetry, and Timothy Leary.
+The East Bay Media Center's digital collection at California Revealed consists of moving images from the 1970s.
+The collection includes four documentary films by Allen Willis related to subjects including Bobby Seale, poetry by Oakland youth, beat poetry, and Timothy Leary.

 The East Bay Regional Park District is a system of beautiful parklands and trails in Alameda and Contra Costa counties to the east of San Francisco.
 The system comprises nearly 125,000 acres in 73 parks, including over 1,250 miles of trails and 55 miles of shoreline.
 We acquire, manage, and preserve natural and cultural resources for all to enjoy now and into the future.